wenjianhn/wenjianhn.github.io/container-network-stalls.md

 We have enabled the [disable_root_cgroup_stats](https://github.com/google/cadvisor/pull/2283) option as a workaround.
 The fundamental issue will be gone after we roll out Linux 5.4.

+## Look back on our work.
+How could it be better?
+1. Monitoring sched latencies of both watchdog and ksoftirqd.
+    Create a Grafana dashboard for this metric.
+Add a alert rule if needed.
+    Depend on [runqlat](https://github.com/iovisor/bcc/blob/master/tools/runqlat.py) to produce the metrics.

+2. Before rollout the above monitoring feature, manually execute `runqlat` when [pingmesh](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/pingmesh_sigcomm2015.pdf) detects a network latency issue.